cguertin14/cguertin.dev/src/content/about.md

 ## Professional Experience

-I currently work as a Site Reliability Expert (SRE) for the Lightspeed Commerce organization.
+I currently work as a Senior Site Reliability Expert (SRE) for the Lightspeed Commerce organization.
 I specialize in distributed systems (mostly Kubernetes), automation and programming involving Go -- my language of choice.
 In the past, I have worked for several companies, including big, medium and small ones, where I developed different sets of skills & tackled on challenging projects.

 ## Volunteering